 Conference organizers have an unfortunate tendency to stuff their programs full of sessions.
-It’s an understandable choice; if participants have committed all this time and money to be present, shouldn’t we minimize white space and give them as many sessions as we can cram in?
+It’s an understandable choice; if participants have committed all this time and money to be present, shouldn’t we minimize white space at events and give them as many sessions as we can cram in?

 Unfortunately, filling every minute of your conference schedule does not lead to an optimum experience for attendees.
 We need white space; free time for attendees to do what they want and need to do.
 Here are some science-based, light-hearted, yet serious reasons why.

 Yes, all of us need to use the bathroom every once in a while.
 The good news is that just about all event organizers remember this.

 But what many forget is that Star Trek technology is not currently available; we cannot instantaneously teleport from one meeting room to another.
 At a minimum, breaks between sessions need to be long enough for attendees to walk leisurely between the two session locations that are furthest apart.
 But don’t program the minimum; people also need time to check their messages (otherwise they’ll just do it in the sessions, right?), get a cup of coffee, fall into a serendipitous conversation, etc.